Table of Contents

 A book was published in the 16th century, named “Nüw Modelbuch von Allerley gattungen Däntelschnür”.
 It was the first-ever guide to bobbin lace making.
 From that book, it was understandable that Flemish or Dutch-Belgian people had contributed to the early ages of lace.

-According to the article of SFO Museum, France, Flanders, and Italy were the hub of classic lace making culture.
+France, Flanders, and Italy were the hub of classic lace according to the article of SFO Museum.
 During that time, the production was completely manual.
 The production process took several weeks to prepare a complete fabric.

 The Industrial Revolution gave new lights of hope to the lace industries.
-The same article of the SFO museum said that John Heathcoat invented new machines and technologies that would make lacemaking automated.
-It drastically reduced the price.
-People of all classes started to accept lace in a new way.
+The same article of the SFO museum claim that John Heathcoat invented machine-made lace technologies that drastically reduced the cost.
+Later, the Leavers lace machine and Raschel lace machines allowed for mass production on original looms.

 After the 20th century, countries like China, India, England, etc. also contributed to exporting lace fabrics.
-Now, laces are found in two categories, luxury and commercial.
+Now, laces are found in two categories: luxury (like Alençon lace or Chantilly Lace) and industrial.

 This fabric showcase the artistic mindset of the designer or craftsman.
-The test of patience artisans need to go through while crafting a unique sheet of lace is something you can’t measure with price or cost.
+The patience and skill required to craft fine lace cannot be measured by price alone.

 After the Industrial Revolution, some big changes came for the production of lace.
 The addition of cotton in one of them.
 Harvesting silk for silk yarns was a key reason behind the sky-high pricing of silk laces.
-Whereas cotton was bought at a decent cost from several low and mid-economic countries.
+Where as cotton sourced at a decent cost from several low and middle-income countries.

-Nowadays, you can find nylon and polyester laces that price even one-third of cotton laces.
+Nowadays, you can find synthetic fiber like nylon and polyester laces that are priced at even one-third of cotton laces.

 There’s no fixed method of making this fabric.
 It depends on the type of lace you need to make.